coconauts/pizzaypeli/README.md

 Made with Django, and mostly vibecoded with Claude and Cursor.
 I'm trying to keep a log of the prompts used at [claude_log/prompts.md](claude_log/prompts.md)

-Uses https://github.com/tveronesi/imdbinfo to fetch movie metadata (no API keys required)
+Uses https://github.com/tveronesi/imdbinfo to fetch movie metadata from imdb (no API keys required)

 ## Install